2024 Dates Available! Applications open after the new year!

 Check out the Theme Meals tab for the list of themes!

-• Dress modestly; no yoga pants, halters, spaghetti straps, or short shorts.
-Remember that revealing attire can be sexually stimulating to many of our campers.
+• No crop tops, spaghetti straps, or short shorts.
+Any leggings must be worn with a shirt that covers butt.
+Revealing attire is sexually stimulating to many of our campers.

-• All swimsuits must be modest.
-Any two piece suit must be worn with a colored t-shirt.
+• Swimsuits: Any two piece suit must cover stomach, or be worn with a dark shirt.
+No speedos allowed.

 Items not allowed at camp: